Isidore-Guild/statenvertaling/README.md

 The idea is to have a solid base Statenvertaling module, to which the Apocrypha can be added optionally.

+The transcription corresponds to a text stemming from the 1888 edition.

 ## Statenvertaling (base)
 Since the source of the existing Sword module was unavailable when I began this project, I have constructed an alternative base for the Statenvertaling without Apocrypha.
 In its current state, it compiles to a SWORD module without errors or warnings.
 I have also manually copied the Chapter headings from the existing Sword module.
 Through a lot of work, I was also able to integrate the footnotes.
 This thus also supersedes the commentary module DutKant (Kanttekeningen Statenvertaling).